nus-cs1010/2324-s1/docs/guides/exercises.md

 compiles `echo.c` into `echo` without testing or running `clang-tidy` on it.

-Sometimes it is useful to test run a particular program only.
+Sometimes it is useful to test-run a particular program only.
 For example, if you want to test only the program `echo`, then
 ```
 ./test.sh echo
 ```